 While each type of floor is different, some kinds are similar enough to have a lot of care necessities in common.
-Vinyl and laminate are two flooring options with similar needs.
-Both require that spills are wiped up as soon as possible, and neither stand up to abrasive cleaners, steel wool, or scouring pads.
+Laminate floors require that spills are wiped up as soon as possible and does not stand up to abrasive cleaners, steel wool, or scouring pads.
 You’ll also need to be careful with high heels and keep any pets’ nails trim to prevent scratches or dents.
-Floor protectors under the feet of furniture and protective mats in the entranceway are both great ways to prevent scuffs from outdoor muck or rough shoes.
+Floor protectors under the feet of furniture and protective mats in the entrance way are both great ways to prevent scuffs from outdoor muck or rough shoes.
 To clean either of these floors, a dust mop or a vacuum with a soft brush attachment works well.
 Avoid using a vacuum with a beater bar however, since it may scratch or dent the flooring.

 is harder when it comes to cleaning supplies, and can have an occasional wash with a floor cleaning solution.
 Be careful to avoid solvent-based polishes and floor strippers though.
 Soap and most detergent cleaners are not recommended for regular use on vinyl, since they often leave a thin film on the flooring.

 cannot handle excessive water or steam cleaning, but a quick wipe with a damp cloth or mop is great for spot cleaning.
 Nail polish remover can also be used to take out stubborn spots and stains, but remember to wipe the laminate clean with a damp cloth afterwards.
 Unlike vinyl which can take an occasional wash with a floor cleanser, laminate should never be washed with anything other than water.
 It should also never be waxed or polished.